SoulSight/Stylus/README.md

 ## Design Philosophy
 Stylus is built on top of a distributed in-memory key-value store that **1)** supports *in-place* data access to the selected parts of a data record, instead of serializing or deserializing the whole KV pair; **2)** supports *message passing* between distributed servers.

-#### Why an In-memory Infrastructure
+##### Why a Distributed In-memory Infrastructure

 An efficient distributed in-memory key-value store is an essential part of Stylus.
 On the one hand, efficient parallel processing of large graphs requires an efficient storage infrastructure that supports fast random data access of the graph data [1] and the main memory (RAM) is still the most viable approach to fast random access.
 On the other hand, the ever growing size of knowledge requires scalable solutions and distributed systems built using commodity servers are usually more economical and easier to maintain compared with scale-up approaches.
 Particularly, we build our RDF store on top of [Microsoft Trinity Graph Engine](https://www.graphengine.io/), which well meet the requirements discussed above.

-#### Why a Strongly-Typed Storage Scheme
+##### Why a Strongly-Typed Storage Scheme

 The benefits of the strongly typed storage scheme are providing **1)** a compact storage,  **2)** fast random data accesses, and **3)** reduced joins for query processing.

-#### More Details
+##### More Details

-Multi-valued properties as first-citizen
+- Multi-valued properties as first-citizens

-A unified record for each entity instead of entity segments that require additional joins for data aggregation
+- A unified record for each entity instead of entity segments that require additional joins for data aggregation

-Data-aware storage scheme to minimize the storage cost
+- Data-aware storage scheme to minimize the storage cost

 ## System Architecture